gradienthealth/pydicom-3/doc/tutorials/filesets.rst

     Doe^Archibald

-A list of unique element values within the File-set can be found using the :meth:`~pydicom.fileset.FileSet.find_values` method, which by default searches the corresponding DICOMDIR records:
+A list of unique element values within the File-set can be found using the :meth:`~pydicom3.fileset.FileSet.find_values` method, which by default searches the corresponding DICOMDIR records:

 .. code-block:: python